fastfetch-cli/fastfetch/README.md

 Note: In Windows 7, 8 and 8.1, [ConEmu](https://conemu.github.io/en/AnsiEscapeCodes.html) is required to run fastfetch due to [the lack of ASCII escape code native support](https://en.wikipedia.org/wiki/ANSI_escape_code#DOS,_OS/2,_and_Windows).
 In addition, as fastfetch for Windows targets [UCRT](https://learn.microsoft.com/en-us/cpp/windows/universal-crt-deployment) C runtime library, [it must be installed manually](https://support.microsoft.com/en-us/topic/update-for-universal-c-runtime-in-windows-c0514201-7fe6-95a3-b0a5-287930f3560c) as UCRT is only pre-installed in Windows 10 and later.

-For the image logo, only chafa is supported due to [the design flaw of ConPTY](https://github.com/microsoft/terminal/issues/1173).
-In addition, chafa support is not built by default due to the massive dependencies of imagemagick.
+For the image logo, only chafa is supported due to [a design flaw of ConPTY](https://github.com/microsoft/terminal/issues/1173).
+In addition, chafa support is not included by default due to the massive dependencies of imagemagick.
 You must built it yourself.

 ### Android